-We are amending our rules to help some borrowers in closed mortgage books to have more options.
-We are also issuing some new temporary guidance to help some borrowers with maturing interest-only and part-and part mortgages who are affected by the conditions created by coronavirus (Covid-19).
+In October 2020 we amended our rules to help some borrowers in closed mortgage books to have more options.
+We also issued some new temporary guidance to help some borrowers with maturing interest-only and part-and part mortgages who are affected by the conditions created by coronavirus (Covid-19).

-- mortgage customers with maturing interest-only or part-and-part mortgages
+Update on helping borrowers with maturing interest-only and part-and-part mortgages

 We issued temporary guidance on maturing interest-only and part-and-part mortgages in PS20/11.
 This came into force on 31 October 2020.
 The guidance allowed borrowers with an interest-only or part-and-part mortgage due to mature between 20 March 2020 and 31 October 2021 to delay repayment of their capital until 31 October 2021.
 This was subject to being up to date with their payments and maintaining their monthly interest payment.

 This temporary guidance was a short-to-medium term coronavirus (Covid-19) measure to provide support to borrowers whose repayment strategy may have been affected by the pandemic.
 It supported our objective of securing an appropriate degree of protection for borrowers, in the particular circumstances of the pandemic, by building on Principle 6 (‘a firm must pay due regard to the interests of its customers and treat them fairly’).

 The guidance expires on 31 October 2021 and having reviewed market conditions we do not intend to extend it.
 The harms the guidance was designed to protect against have not materialised to the extent originally thought possible.
 So we do not think it is in borrowers’ interests to extend the temporary guidance.
 For example, increasing house prices mean that borrowers will not have to sell their property at a depressed value to repay their capital.
 Borrowers will gain from repaying the capital balance as expected, if they can, as this will save them the additional monthly interest costs of delaying repayment.
 We will keep market conditions and the need for further interventions under review.